Awards, Prizes and Scholarships

 200.1 UNDERGRADUATE AWARDS

-At Concordia University, undergraduate scholarships, bursaries, and awards are overseen and administered by the Undergraduate Scholarship and Awards Committee, as mandated by the Office of the Vice‑Provost Teaching and Learning, and the Associate Vice‑President Registrarial Services and University Registrar.
+At Concordia University, undergraduate scholarships, bursaries, and awards are overseen and administered by the Undergraduate Scholarship and Awards Committee, as mandated by the Deputy Provost and Vice-Provost, Planning and Positioning.
 The Undergraduate Scholarship and Awards Committee is composed of a Chairperson, four faculty members, one member from Student and Enrolment Services, one Concordia Student Union member, one member of the Concordia Council on Student Life, as well as managerial staff from the Financial Aid and Awards Office.

 Students may hold only one of the following types of awards during a given academic year: